-The report in the Appendix was considered by the Transport, Regeneration and Climate Policy Committee and summarises the benefits of the Local Plan and outlines the process that should enable the Plan to be adopted by the end of 2024.
-The public consultation strategy is also found in the appendix.
+The report in Appendix 1 summarises the benefits of the Local Plan and outlines the process that should enable the Plan to be adopted by the end of 2024.
+The public consultation strategy is also found in the appendix to that report.